Aspherical Lagrangian submanifolds, Audin's conjecture and cyclic dilations: Moduli spaces and Kuranishi structures

 which cyclically permutes the labels of the boundary marked points.
 Concretely, $\kappa$ changes the label $z_i$ to $z_{i+1}$ if $0\leq i\leq k-1$, and $z_k$ to $z_0$.
 It can be shown that this $\mathbb{Z}_{k+1}$-action is properly discontinuous.
 For a similar (in fact, almost identical) situation, see \cite{sg1}, Lemma 12.

 \begin{remark} Similar auxiliary moduli spaces as ${}_{l-1}\mathcal{R}_{k+1}^{S^1}$, ${}_{l-1}\mathcal{R}_{k+1}^{S_i^1}$, ${}_{l-1}\mathcal{R}_{k+1}^{S_{i,i+1}^1}$ and ${}_{l-1}\mathcal{R}_{k+1,\tau_i}^1$ considered above also play important roles in Ganatra's construction of cyclic open-closed maps \cite{sg1}.
-The main difference between our set up and his is that the marked points $z_0,\cdots,z_k\in\partial D$ there are treated as punctures, and therefore equipped with strip-like ends (and Floer data) for the purpose of constructing closed-open maps.
-Here, as we have mentioned, they are regarded as marked points on the Moore loops, so one can study the corresponding forgetful maps.
-These forgetful maps will be important for the construction of cyclic invariant Kuranishi structures in Section \ref{section:compactify}. \end{remark}
+The main difference between our set up and his is that the marked points $z_0,\cdots,z_k\in\partial S$ there are treated as punctures, and therefore equipped with strip-like ends (and Floer data) for the purpose of constructing closed-open maps.
+Here, as we have mentioned, they are regarded as marked points on the boundary loops, so one can study the corresponding forgetful maps.
+These forgetful maps will be important for the construction of cyclic invariant Kuranishi structures in Section \ref{section:compactify}, see the proof of Theorem \ref{theorem:moduli}. \end{remark}

 In order to study the Floer theory associated to the domains in ${}_l\mathcal{R}_{k+1}^1$, we need the corresponding notion of Floer data.
 Note that by identifying an element of ${}_l\mathcal{R}_{k+1}^1$ with a half-cylinder $\mathbb{R}_{\geq0}\times S^1$, we can assign each point $p_i$ with an $s$-coordinate $(p_i)_s\in\mathbb{R}_{\geq0}$, and a $t$-coordinate $(p_i)_t\in S^1$.